telerik/maui-docs/knowledge-base/listview-context-menu.md

 }
 ```

-Then, in the view model, let's create some sample names to populate the data source and a command that will toggle the IsPopupOpen property of that item (the command opens the context menu):
+**2.** In the `ViewModel`, create some sample names to populate the data source and add a command that will toggle the `IsPopupOpen` property of that item (the command opens the context menu):

 ```C#
 public class ViewModel